Microstructure of He II in the presence of boundaries: Ground State of He II: Solutions

-If one particle is in the box, $k$ is restricted from above by the value $k^{max}=\sqrt{6mU_{s}}/\hbar$ (see (\ref{1-22})).
-For $He^4$ atoms at $U_{s}=25\,K$, we have $k^{max}\approx 3.6\,\mbox{\AA}^{-1}$.
-So, the observed break of the dispersion curve of He II at $k \approx 3.6\,\mbox{\AA}^{-1}$ can be caused, in principle, by that a phonon has also some $k^{max}$ at a finite $U_{s}$, rather than by the decay mechanism \cite{pitaev}.
+If one particle is in the box, $k$ is restricted from above by the value $k^{\rm max}=\sqrt{6mU_{s}}/\hbar$ (see (\ref{1-22})).
+For ${\rm He}^4$ atoms at $U_{s}=25\,K$, we have $k^{\rm max}\approx 3.6\,\mbox{\AA}^{-1}$.
+So, the observed break of the dispersion curve of He II at $k \approx 3.6\,\mbox{\AA}^{-1}$ can be caused, in principle, by that a phonon has also some $k^{\rm max}$ at a finite $U_{s}$, rather than by the decay mechanism \cite{pitaev}.

-\section{Comparison of the new and traditional solutions}
+\section{Comparison\\ of the New and Traditional Solutions}

 Expansion (\ref{1-6}), (\ref{pot5}) yields the traditional solution.
-For the transition to it, it is necessary to replace $1/2^d \rightarrow 1$, $\sum\limits^{(\pi)}\rightarrow \sum\limits^{(2\pi)}$ in the equations.
+For the transition to it, it is necessary to replace $1/2^d \rightarrow 1$, $\sum^{(\pi)}\rightarrow \sum^{(2\pi)}$ in the equations.
 The curves in Figs. 1 and 2 are true also for the traditional solution, but for $U_{b}$ which is less by a factor of 8.
 For a cyclic system, we have only this traditional solution.
 But, for a system with boundaries, we obtain the traditional and new solutions.

 The principal question is as follows: Which of the solutions is realized in the Nature for systems with boundaries?
 We found numerically that, at a weak interaction, $E_{0}$ is noticeably less for the new solution (usually by $\sim 2^d$ times): in 2D and 3D cases for all parameters, and in 1D case almost for all ones.
 We studied potentials (\ref{1-39}) and $U_{b}\delta(x/a)$ for 1D and potential (\ref{1-39}) for 2D.
-For 3D, we took (\ref{1-39}) and
+For 3D, we took (\ref{1-39}) and where $\tilde{b}= 2r_{0}-a$.
+The quantity $E_{0}$ was calculated by formulas (\ref{1-4b}) and (\ref{1-41}).
+In 2D, potential (\ref{1-39}) has the Fourier-transform